-FILM-3454 Screen Arts Workshop: Exploring Directorial Vision 3 Studio Credits Prerequisite: FILM-2501 or MDIA-1000
+FILM-3454 Screen Arts Workshop: Exploring Directorial Vision

 This course examines the relationship between art practice and community building and is a resource for all who wanted to reach out into the community but did not know how to start or where to find the time.
 To meet NSCAD students growing desire to effect change and get involved, this course introduces students of all experience levels to the world of community arts service.
-Participants will work with students and parents on collaborative projects that are publically exhibited.
+Participants will work with students and parents on collaborative projects that are publicly exhibited.
 Students will also collaborate with communities who are engaged in the work of self-definition and cultural expression.
 In this seminar setting, reading, discussion, group work and involvement are required.

-FILM-3455 Screen Arts Workshop: Stereoscopic 3D Digital Animation 3 Studio Credits Prerequisite: FILM-2501 or MDIA-1000
+FILM-3455 Screen Arts Workshop: Stereoscopic 3D Digital Animation

-This course explores the art and technology of stereoscopic 3D animation using a variety of cuttingedge animation tools.
+This course explores the art and technology of stereoscopic 3D animation using a variety of cutting- edge animation tools.
 This unique multidisciplinary art form will be of interest to a broad range of students including sculptors, illustrators, painters and filmmakers.
-(This course is cross-listed with ARTS 3132.)
+This course is cross-listed with ARTS 3132.

-FILM-3456 Screen Arts Workshop: Expanded Cinema Digital Animation 3 Studio credits Prerequisite: FILM-2501 or MDIA-1000
+FILM-3456 Screen Arts Workshop: Expanded Cinema Digital Animation

 This studio course will investigate various ways in which artists have challenged conventional notions of cinema throughout history.
 Students will view and discuss a wide variety of historical and contemporary expanded cinema works, examine how cross-disciplinary perspectives can enrich and renew cinema, and look at how film can be incorporated into other art practices.
 Through individual projects, students will develop and experiment with alternative strategies to expand the conceptual and aesthetic possibilities of filmmaking.
 The course will also offer hands-on film workshops on alternative DIY techniques of hand-processing and visual manipulation.
-(This course is equated with MDIA-3456.)
+This course is equated with MDIA-3456.

-FILM-3457 Screen Arts: Animation Workshop Digital Animation 3 Studio Credits Prerequisite: FILM-2220 or MDIA-2220
+FILM-3457 Screen Arts: Animation Workshop Digital Animation

 This studio workshop class will cover animation fundamentals using traditional 2D style animation (computer and non-computer) as well as stop motion and camera-less animation techniques.
 Students will work on projects and exercises and participate in films screenings and discussions.
-(This course is equated with MDIA-3457.)
+This course is equated with MDIA-3457.

-FILM-3458 Screen Arts Workshop: Sculpting Cinema Architecture 3 Studio Credits Prerequisite: Completion of Foundation Year (30 credits at the 1000 level)
+FILM-3458 Screen Arts Workshop: Sculpting Cinema Architecture